 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-Algamus Gambling Treatment Recovery and all its associates at all locations value you as a patient and respects your right to privacy.
+Algamus Gambling Treatment Recovery and all its associates at all locations value you as a patient and respect your right to privacy.
 We pledge our commitment to treating your information responsibly.
 We restrict access to your health information to only those employees who need to know in order to provide appropriate treatment or services to you or to conduct Algamus business on your behalf.

 This Notice describes the rights you have concerning your own protected health information.
 This statement is effective on 07/19/2018 and complies with the Omnibus HIPAA Final Rule published January 17, 2013.
 We are required to abide by the terms of this Notice of Privacy Practices.